zacharysgoldberg/zacharysgoldberg/README.md

 - 🌱 I’m always studying **Data Structures/Algorithms**.

-- 👥 I’m looking to collaborate on **backend and cloud-related projects**
+- 👥 I’m interested in collaborating on **backend and cloud-related projects**

 - 💬 Feel free to ask me about **Python, SQL, /or C++**